Maureen363/wireframing/README.md

 Wireframes act as a visual tool for communication between designers, developers, and stakeholders.
 They ensure everyone involved has a clear understanding of the user interface, leading to more productive discussions and fewer revisions.

 ---

+## Key Elements in a Wireframe

+A wireframe consists of several **key elements** that together form the structure and functionality of the user interface.
+These elements help define how a user will interact with the interface and ensure a seamless user experience.

+### 1. **Layout Structure**
+The layout structure is the backbone of a wireframe.
+It outlines the **placement of elements** on the page, ensuring that content is organized in a logical and user-friendly way.
+**Example:**
+- In a website wireframe, the layout structure might include a **header** at the top, followed by a **main content area** with two columns (e.g., one for text and one for images), and a **footer** at the bottom.

+### 2. **Navigation**
+Navigation elements are the interactive components that allow users to move from one part of the application or website to another.
+This includes menus, buttons, and links.
+**Example:**
+- A **top navigation bar** in a wireframe might include buttons like **Home**, **About**, and **Contact**.
+These are placed where users can easily access them, often at the top or side of the page.

+### 3. **Content Placement**
+Content placement refers to where different types of content—such as text, images, and videos—are located within the layout.
+This is crucial for organizing information in a way that makes sense to users.
+**Example:**
+- In a wireframe for a blog, the **main content area** may have a **headline** at the top, followed by a **text body** and a **sidebar** with links to other articles or categories.

+### 4. **Functionality**
+Functionality refers to the actions and features a user can interact with in the wireframe.
+It defines how the elements on the page will behave when interacted with, such as buttons, forms, and other interactive features.
+**Example:**
+- A **search bar** in a wireframe might have a **search button** next to it.
+When clicked, the search button is expected to trigger a search action and display results on the page.

+---